albertodiazdurana/TravelTide_Customer_Segmentation/presentation/01_EDA_data_quality_cohort_QA.md

 ### Q1: Why did we define a specific cohort instead of using all users?

 **Answer:**
-We defined a specific cohort to focus on **engaged, convertible customers** who are worth investing in through a rewards program.
-Including all users would bias our analysis because:
+I defined a specific cohort to focus on **engaged, convertible customers** who are worth investing in through a rewards program.
+Including all users would bias my analysis because:

 - **New users** (signed up recently) lack behavioral patterns for meaningful segmentation
 - **One-time browsers** never converted and may never return